hartswf0/meets/BIBLIOGRAPHY.md

 > Geertz, C. (1973).
 The Impact of the Concept of Culture on the Concept of Man.
 In *The Interpretation of Cultures: Selected Essays* (pp. 33–54).
 Basic Books.

 ### Play, Rules & Serious Muddles
-> Geertz, C. (1973).
-Deep Play: Notes on the Balinese Cockfight.
-In *The Interpretation of Cultures: Selected Essays* (pp. 412–453).
-Basic Books.

 > Bateson, G. (1972).
 A Theory of Play and Fantasy.
 In *Steps to an Ecology of Mind* (pp. 177–193).
 Ballantine Books.
 (Originally published 1955)

-**Key concept**: Thick description—recording not just behavior but the layered meanings that make behavior intelligible within a cultural context.
-Play frames and metacommunication.
+**Key concept**: Play frames and metacommunication—"this is play" as a message about messages.

 ---